Poland–Russia relations: Soviet Union

 Eventually a secret agreement with Nazi Germany allowed Germany and the Soviet Union to successfully invade the Second Republic in 1939.
 The Soviet invasion of Poland, conducted mostly by Ukrainian Red Army units under Semyon Timoshenko, allowed the Soviet Union to annex much of Eastern Poland into Ukraine and Belarus.
 Most Polish Armed Forces officers captured by the Soviet Union were killed, while many soldiers were held in the Gulag system.
 The following years of Soviet repressions of Polish citizens, especially the brutal mass murder in 1940, known as the Katyn massacre, of more than 20,000 Polish officers and its subsequent Soviet denial for 50 years, became additional events with lasting repercussions on the Polish–Russian relations to this day.
-Nevertheless, Poland and the Soviet Union nominally became “allies” after the German invasion of the Soviet Union.
+Nevertheless, Poland and the Soviet Union nominally became allies after the German invasion of the Soviet Union.
 In 1944, the Polish Home Army timed their capital's uprising to coincide with the Lublin-Brest Offensive by the Red Army and First Polish Army on the eastern suburbs of the city and the retreat of German forces.
-However, the Red Army stopped at the city limits and deliberately remained inactive there for several weeks.
-Also, the Soviet Union did not allow its Western Allies to use its nearby airports for airdrops into Warsaw for several weeks.
+However, the Red Army stopped at the city limits, and wasn't advancing for several weeks, which some historians have described as deliberate inactivity.
+Soviet Union also did not allow other allies to use it's nearby airports for airdrops into Warsaw.
 This allowed the German forces to regroup and demolish the city while defeating the Polish resistance and causing between 150,000 and 200,000 civilian deaths.
 The tragic circumstances under which Poland's capital was liberated even further strained the Polish–Russian relations.